JeremyPhy/project-webscraper/README.md

-# raspberri-pi-project
+# project-webscraper
-A proejct to familiarize myself with raspberri pi
+A side project to familiarize myself with python